 Detox, which is short for detoxification, is the body’s natural, ongoing process of neutralizing or eliminating toxins from the body.
 Toxins are chemically changed into less harmful compounds and flushed out of the body through stools or urine.
-A Detox diet is the method of taking in certain food and drinks with the end purpose of getting rid of toxins from the body for finest health.
+A Detox diet is a method of taking in certain food and drinks with the end purpose of getting rid of toxins from the body for the finest health.

 Detoxification Diets and Healthy Living